 Current hope for the global economy and any (so far elusive) Crude Oil improvement on the Russo-Saudi pumping truce has seen a RUBLE rally, weakening USD/RUB from 80.00 back below the 75.00 area for now with next support into the 71.00-70.00 area.
+Yet the USD/RUB recovery only carrying up to no better than the 75.00 area at present is a bit of a mystery in the context of the continued pressure on Crude Oil; especially compared to the relatively heavier pressure on the also Crude Oil sensitive Mexican peso.

-Even the previously more resilient MEXICAN PESO has seen USD/MXN surge through 19.50-.60 on its way to testing the interim 19.95 area prior to slipping back temporarily.
-Yet it recently exceeded that once again along with its surge above the 20.25 resistance in early March leading to an explosive rally.
+In that regard, even the previously more resilient MEXICAN PESO saw USD/MXN surge through 19.50-.60 on its way to testing the interim 19.95 area prior to slipping back temporarily.
+Yet it exceeded that once again along with its surge above the 20.25 resistance in early March leading to an explosive rally.

-Here as well PESO weakness continued on the COVID-19 North American impact, with next resistances at 20.50 and 20.65 sharply overrun of late on the way to also violating the 20.96 June 2018 high (also congestion) on the way to surging above the 22.03 January 2017 all-time high as well.
+Here as well PESO weakness continued on the COVID-19 North American impact, with next resistances at 20.50 and 20.65 sharply overrun into mid-March on the way to also violating the 20.96 June 2018 high (also congestion) on the way to surging above the 22.03 January 2017 all-time high as well.

-And the return of the economic stresses and weak Crude Oil prices had seen it surge to a new 24.62 all-time high into mid-March, which had been exceeded on the US rescue package worries leading to another new 25.44 all-time high in late March prior to setting back around the mid-low 23.00 area.
+And the return of the economic stresses and weak Crude Oil prices had seen it surge to a new 24.62 all-time high out of mid-March, which had been exceeded on the US rescue package worries leading to another new 25.44 all-time high in late March prior to setting back around the mid-low 23.00 area.
 That left a weekly DOWN CPR from 24.40 (Tolerance 24.62) as new near-term resistance, yet which was NEGATED on last week's push higher (and Closing above it.)

-Much like USD/RUB, the Russo-Saudi pumping truce has not seen a Crude Oil rally, yet it has also seen another round of USD/MXN weakening from last week's 25.76 new all-time high.
-That left yet another weekly DOWN CPR from 24.96 (Tolerance 25.04) that is now the elevated near-term topping signal.
+Much like USD/RUB, the Russo-Saudi pumping truce has not seen a Crude Oil rally, yet it has also seen another round of USD/MXN weakening from the early April 25.76 new all-time high.
+That left yet another weekly DOWN CPR from 24.96 (Tolerance 25.04) that is now the fresh elevated near-term topping signal which is now key resistance.

-Lower support is the recent congestion in the low 23.00 area it neared early this week and overrun weekly Oscillator resistance (MA-41 plus 2.30) that moves up to the 22.30 area next week (also around weekly MA-9.)
+Lower support is the recent congestion in the low 23.00 area it neared early last week and overrun weekly Oscillator resistance (MA-41 plus 2.30) that moves up to the 22.30 area next week (also around weekly MA-9.)
 Of note, the recent USD/MXN strength has also been significantly above previous prominent weekly Oscillator resistance that should have kicked in around 21.60 in early March... time to reassess that once the current surge is over.